Social Architecture: The Misunderstanding That Led Ruy Ohtake To Improve Brazil’s Second Largest Favela

 The largest project designed for the community was the housing complex with cylindrical buildings, known as "Redondinhos."
 According to Ohtake, he spoke with the inhabitants of Heliopolis and designed according to the concerns inhabitants raised.
 The first concern was about the corridors, often times in housing projects, they became spaces for drugs and prostitution.

 Considering this, Ohtake designed the building without corridors.
-"With staircase circulation and a 5 by 5 hall for the four entrances of the apartments," he explains.
+"With staircase circulation and a 5 by 5 hall for the four entrances of the apartments," he explained.
 "The guys said: 'What a beautiful solution, that's great, let's move on.'
 Then I said: 'I am not satisfied...
 I'll do it round.'"

 The choice of the rounded shape, which became a landmark of the buildings, was not only for aesthetic purposes.
 "In the rounded buildings, you must separate the buildings.
-However, I give dignity to the apartments: direct sun and ventilation.
+However, I gave dignity to the apartments: direct sun and ventilation.
 And in the living room, three windows with very good light."

 There are 19 "Redondinhos" with colorful facades on the edges of the lot.
 In the center are a playground, a sports court, and a space for community use.
-Each building has four floors and 18 apartments of 50 m² a total of 342 units.
+Each building has four floors and 18 apartments of 50 m², a total of 342 units.
 The blocks have four apartments on each of the four floors.
 There are even two apartments on the ground floor, which house the elderly or disabled people.

 The Role of Professionals in Social Architecture

-For Ohtake, the role of the architect and urban planner is increased when working in Social Architecture.
+For Ohtake, the role of the architect and urban planner is increased when working in social architecture.
 "When working in social programs, the architect must assume two principal attitudes: as a technician and as a citizen.
 It is essential to talk to the community, feel what the people think, not in a closed office to design in isolation."

 The result, according to the architect, is to give dignity to the people of the community - something that didn’t occur in most of the sets of the "Minha Casa, Minha Vida" program.
 "It was a disaster.
 It looks like a lettuce plantation, all the same thing.
-Only the contractors were satisfied because they were hired to do the projects and constructions at one go".
+Only the contractors were satisfied because they were hired to do the projects and constructions in one go."

-This report is part of a special series of CAU / BR and CAU / UF that is showing the work of architects and urban planners who, overcoming reduced budgets and unifying different opinions, have succeeded in developing decent, quality housing for low-income families.
+This report is part of a special series of CAU / BR and CAU / UF highlighting the work of architects and urban planners who overcame reduced budgets and unified different opinions.
+They have succeeded in developing decent, quality housing for low-income families.